1. About nefopam

 Nefopam is a type of medicine called a non-opioid or non-narcotic painkiller.

-It is not known for certain how nefopam works, but it seems to block pain messages sent to your brain or stops your brain from noticing the pain messages.
+No one knows for certain how nefopam works.
+However it seems to block pain messages sent to your brain, or stops your brain from noticing the pain messages.

 How long will it take to work?